2 Stocks We're Watching This Week

 Click here to learn about these picks!

-*Stock Advisor returns as of November 14, 2018The author(s) may have a position in any stocks mentioned.
+*Stock Advisor returns as of January 31, 2019The author(s) may have a position in any stocks mentioned.

 Advertisement

-Frankel: [laughs] I did.
-I bought Markel shortly after earnings, when it dipped.
-Just over $1,000, I got a couple of more shares.
-I was very excited!
-I was glad Jason put that on my radar last week.
+Moser: Yeah.
+I noticed a question on our Industry Focus Twitter feed about banks feeling the pinch.
+Really, it's not any one bank.
+The sector on the whole, after this news came out, it's been a little bit of a tough go about it.
+But as we've talked about on shows before, higher interest rate environments mean these banks can make a little bit more money.
+When interest rates are staying pat, that means we're going to prolong that path to more profitability.
+So, it makes sense, but given the way we invest here, I like that call.
+I like your long-term thinking there.

-Moser: [laughs] Well, I think you and I feel the same way about that company.
-I'm glad you were able to add a few more shares to your portfolio.
+I am going to go with Markel (NYSE: MKL).
+We talk about Markel every so often on the show here, the insurer.
+Every time I see Markel creeping back, I wonder if I shouldn't add a few shares.
+But a couple of things I think worth noting.
+Their shareholder letter came out recently.
+We'll tweet a link out to that on the Twitter feed because I really do think investors all would benefit from reading their shareholder letter.
+It's a good read for a lot of reasons.
+But I think there's a segment in there this year on insurance-linked securities that's a really good one.
+It gives, I think, investors in the company a better understanding of what they are and why Markel is entering that market.
+Also, you read that letter, and I tell you, you walk out feeling really good being an owner of those shares.
+Truly one of those companies I hope to still hold 20 years from now.

-Jason Moser owns shares of Ellie Mae, MKL, UAA, and UA.
-Matthew Frankel, CFP owns shares of MKL, O, and Tanger Factory Outlet Centers.
-The Motley Fool owns shares of and recommends Ellie Mae, MKL, UAA, and UA.
-The Motley Fool recommends Tanger Factory Outlet Centers.
+Jason Moser owns shares of Markel and TWTR.
+Matthew Frankel, CFP owns shares of Bank of America and Markel.
+The Motley Fool owns shares of and recommends Markel and TWTR.
 The Motley Fool has a disclosure policy.